 The meaning of phrases and words becomes unclear, and the language learning process devolves into a guessing game with no straight answers.

-Passive approach to language learning
+Passive approach to learning a new language

 However for others, this approach can be detrimental to the learning process, as there is little to no pressure to recall any of the information you learn.
 Rosetta Stone often holds learners' hands to the point where they never learn to take steps on their own in a foreign language.